Why Do We Dream? Vivid Dreams, Lucid Dreams, Conscious and Unconscious Dreams

 The person then allows his subconscious mind to work through the process of analyzing all the information that the conscious mind ignores or avoids dealing with while the person is awake.

 For example, if you have argued with someone close to you in a dream, this scene can represent an unresolved conflict you have with that other person.
-So, next time you are going to meet him or her, think about what can possibly went wrong between the two of you in the past.
+So, next time you are going to meet him or her, think about what could go wrong between the two of you in the past.

 You can set an intention to see a dream that will show you any unresolved relationship issues that need to be released or healed.
 If you see someone in a dream you have not spoken to for years, it is very likely that this person had a thought about you or even felt some type of emotion.